BlueDevelopersInc/dsu-wiki/docs/index.md

 # Optional Permissions

-- Ban Members (For Punishment Sync)
+- Ban Members (for punishment sync)
 - Manage Server (for detecting invititers)
-- Manage Channels (For ticket creation)
+- Manage Channels (for ticket creation)
 - Manage Roles (for welcomer role, and syncing mutes and ban role)

 # How we store data

-In a database, hsqldb or mysql(or mariadb). hsqldb is default
+In a local database by default, or mysql if you configure it to.